 The movie ends with a vintage photograph.
 It contains the image of a white boy surrounded by Apache children of his own age.

 Dance Me Outside

 DANCE ME OUTSIDE: This movie is not on the whole about a white Indian.
 I include it in this list, because it has an absolutely wonderful scene which serves to comment on the whole phenomenon.
-For reasons which we need not get into here, the main characters, Silas crow and Frank Fencepost (both Anishinabe), are asked to keep Robert McVey a white in-law busy while his wife is off doing something important.
-Unable to think of anything else to do, and really unhappy about spending the night in his company, Silas and Frank decide to initiate him into the tribe.
+For reasons which we need not get into here, the main characters, Silas crow and Frank Fencepost (both Anishinabe), are asked to keep Robert McVey, a white in-law, busy while his wife is off doing something important.
+Unable to think of anything else to do, and really unhappy about spending the night in his rather lame company, Silas and Frank decide to initiate him into the tribe.
 What follows is a hilariously improvised ceremony.
 The scene could easily have been painful to watch, but there is something about the way the white character embraces the ceremony which comes across as endearing.
-It is as though he has simply chosen to accept the ritual for whatever it is, and he throws himself into it whole-heartedly.
-In the end, he earns a grudging respect from Silas and Frank, not for being a natural-born tribesman, but for simply being human, foibles and all.
+It is as though he has simply chosen to accept the ritual for whatever it is.
+The man commits so completely to the absurd little made-up ritual that his own sincerity (absurd as it is) seems to redeem the whole event.
+In the end, he earns a grudging respect from Silas and Frank, not for being a properly initiated member of the tribe, but for simply being human, foibles and all.

 Silas and Frank

 What I particularly like about this scene is the sense of compassion behind the treatment of this subject.
 This movie takes the piss out the old white Indian cliché as well as anyone has, but it does it without rancor.
-The white character.
+The white character is mocked, yes, but he is mocked with a gentle touch.
 Dance me outside is an obscure movie, and I must say that it has a kind of after-school special quality to it.
 Still it’s a wonderful tale well told.

 That’s it for now.
 There will be two more volumes in this one.